IlarionHalushka/ilarionhalushka.github.io/_posts/2020-07-01-How-To-Find-The-First-Job.markdown

 ```
 Dear Sir/Madam,
     My name is Ilarion Halushka and I am a Software Engineer
 with 4 years of experience with primary focus of JavaScript/TypeScript.
+I have experience of working on health-care projects and developing mobile apps.
     I reviewed the requirements and my skills match most of them
 except of Scala and C# languages.
     Hopefully, this won't be a problem as I am a fast learner and